WATERBLOCKER SKIN CREAM FAQS

-What is Waterblocker™ Skin Cream for?
+What is Waterblocker Skin Cream for?

 It has many purposes, which are detailed below under Uses for Waterblocker.
 If you read them all quickly, you will

 conclude that this is snake oil.
 Nothing can do THAT much stuff!
-But remember that the honeybee is a miraculous insect and all the
+But remember that the honeybee is a miraculous insect

+things!
 The three main categories are 1) Skin conditioner and moisturizer, 2) Skin protector, and 3) Anti-itch, burn and sting

 What are its physical characteristics?

-Creamy smooth, highly absorbent, long lasting (one application lasts most users about 8 hours - a work day!), water proof, non-greasy.
-The molecular binding agent, Borax, which holds the water,
+Creamy smooth, highly absorbent, long lasting (one application lasts most users around 8 hours - a workday!), water

-one's natural oils).
+natural and very mild (will not bind or remove one's natural oils).
 The food grade mineral oil and water carries the

 beeswax into the skin completely with no residue left on the surface after a few minutes.
 It will not transfer to fabric or

-other objects you may handle and the beeswax will not wash away in soap and water or waterless cleansers either!
+other objects you may handle, and the beeswax will not wash away in soap and water or waterless cleansers either!
 It

 continues to do its job all day even if exposed to agents that would remove other creams.
 If you do need to remove it, only

 citrus based cleansers will cut beeswax.